hariscuric/CivilStructuralSimulator/README.md

 inputElementCoordinates.txt file defines the geometry of the system.
 Each row represents start and end coordinates of frame elements (6 numerical values separated by comma corresponding to 2 3D point coordinates)

 inputElementForces.txt file defines the imposed distributed forces on elements in global coordinates.
 Number of rows of this file has to be the same as inputElementCoordinates.txt file's.
-Each row has 6 numbers separated by comma (distributed forces in X, Y and Z and distributed moments in X,Y and X global directions).
+Each row has 6 numbers separated by comma (distributed forces in X, Y and Z and distributed moments in X,Y and Z global directions).
 Only uniform distributed forces are currently allowed.

 inputElementSectionMaterial.txt defines rectangular section height, width, Young's elasticity modulus E and shear modulus G of each element.
 Number of rows again has to be the same as inputElementCoordinates.txt file's.
 Each row contains 4 numerical values separated by commas.